tdwg/bdq/tg2/_review/docs/supplement/index.md

 We also observed that:

-(2) Most of the included `SingleRecord` Tests check for validity of a value, when corresponding Tests exist to check for the presence of a value in the same term.
+(2) Most of the included `Single Record` Tests check for validity of a value, when corresponding Tests exist to check for the presence of a value in the same term.

 We included, for example, VALIDATION_DECIMALLATITUDE_INRANGE and VALIDATION_DECIMALLONGITUDE_INRANGE, but not the corresponding NOTEMPTY tests VALIDATION_DECIMALLATITUDE_NOTEMPTY and VALIDATION_DECIMALLONGITUDE_NOTEMPTY.
-This is entirely appropriate for `Quality Assurance` where we can set `MultiRecord` `Measures` that return COMPLETE if the STANDARD and INRANGE `Validations` have a Response.result of COMPLIANT.
-If, however, we wish to perform `Quality Control` and improve the fitness of a candiate data set, it will be very helpful to isolate and count which records have empty values for these critical terms, and which have out of range values (and we would include `MultiRecord` `Measures` that count outcomes).
+This is entirely appropriate for `Quality Assurance` where we can set `Multi Record` `Measures` that return COMPLETE if the STANDARD and INRANGE `Validations` have a Response.result of COMPLIANT.
+If, however, we wish to perform `Quality Control` and improve the fitness of a candiate data set, it will be very helpful to isolate and count which records have empty values for these critical terms, and which have out of range values (and we would include `Multi Record` `Measures` that count outcomes).
 The kind and scope of data cleanup work that may be needed will differ depending on the distribution of these distinct kinds of problem in the data set.

 (3) Selection of a threshold value for `dwc:coordinateUncertaintyInMeters` in relation to an analysis grid is fraught with complexities for the unwary.
 See: Zermoglio et al. (2022) sections on [Coordinates and Grid Systems)[https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#coordinates-grid-systems) and [Table of feature types and default geographic radials](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#table-default-geographic-radial) and [geographic radial](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#geographic-radial).

 This will be moot for this `Use Case` if we refine the `Use Case` to not include a specific threshold value for `dwc:coordinateUncertaintyInMeters`.

-(4) We have not included any `MultiRecord` `Measures` in this `Use Case`, so we don't have any formal support for either `Quality Control` or `Quality Assurance`.
+(4) We have not included any `Multi Record` `Measures` in this `Use Case`, so we don't have any formal support for either `Quality Control` or `Quality Assurance`.

 The initial focus is on `Quality Assurance`, so we would expect to add `Multi Record` `Measures` such as MULTIRECORD_MEASURE_QA_DECIMALLATITUDE_INRANGE.
 For this filtering, we only need to check that the value of `dwc:decimalLatitude` is in range, i.e., that the VALIDATION_DECIMALLATITUDE_INRANGE Test returns COMPLIANT.